MajorGiT89/Reproducibility/README.md

 ## Data Notes

-For further details on the variables and the original data structure, consult the `ReadMe2_DataRundown.txt` file.
+For further details on the variables and the original data structure, consult the `ReadMe2_DataRundown.txt` file (OUTPUT folder).

 ---